Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Patterns

 \niparagraph{No patterns \cfpromptpara{pat\_none}.} We next gauge the sensitivity of the model performance to the \textit{existence} of patterns.
-As mentioned before, the isolation of patterns in thoughts is dataset-dependent.
-For \gsm, the dichotomy between text and patterns is a clear cut---the equations in thoughts represent patterns, and everything else serves as text.
-Therefore, experimenting with \nopat is trivial.
-We can simply construct \nopat for \gsm by removing everything except equations.
-In the \sports dataset, the pattern is a specific channel in which the thought is structured.
-More specifically, the patterns are the linguistic structure of the thoughts, which bear the following form: ``\textit{\symbhl{person} \pathl{is} a \pathl{sport$_1$} player. \symbhl{activity} \pathl{is} part of \pathl{sport$_2$}}''.
+For \gsm, the dichotomy between text and patterns is clear---the equations in thoughts represent patterns, and everything else serves as text.
+Therefore, we can construct \nopat for \gsm by removing everything except equations.
+For \sports dataset, the patterns are an implicit way of structuring the thought in the following form: ``\textit{\symbhl{person} \pathl{is} a \pathl{sport$_1$} player. \symbhl{activity} \pathl{is} part of \pathl{sport$_2$}}''.
 The answer is yes, if and only if \pathl{sport$_1$} and \pathl{sport$_2$} are the same.
 In such cases, merely partially removing patterns is not sufficient.
 For example, just using ``\textit{\symbhl{person} \pathl{is} a \pathl{sport$_1$} player.} as a thought is not equivalent to a counterfactual example with no patterns.
-This example rather resembles an experiment with a \textit{reduced} pattern.
-To circumvent this, we simulate \nopat for \sports by crafting a prompt in which several variations of thoughts are intertwined.
+This example resembles an experiment with a \textit{reduced} pattern.
+To circumvent this, we simulate \nopat for \sports by crafting a prompt in which several variations of thoughts are mixed.
 The key insight is that if several different patterns are included in a single prompt, the induced ``noise'' from different examples creates a virtually equivalent variant of \nopat setup.
 That is, we imitate \nopat by creating a hodgepodge of thought variants (See \Cref{tab:sports_understanding_examples_no_pattern}) without explicitly submitting to a particular pattern.
 Identically, we conform to this terminology for \datet and \sorting.
+The results in \Cref{tab:patterns_main} reveal that \cfprompt{pat\_none} consistently underperforms \cotp, relatively yielding similar performance as \direct.
+This indicates that the existence of patterns in thoughts is crucial to the success of \cotp.
+Note that in all datasets, \cfprompt{pat\_none} still outperforms \direct, hinting at the relevance of blending semantically correct statements in thoughts to improved model performance, which we study in \Cref{sec:roleoftext}. \Cref{tab:sports_pattern_none_output} reveals that while the generated thoughts are structurally correct, the model can not establish an explicit connection between \textsc{person} and \textsc{sport}, hence, attaining rather spurious outcomes.
+This analysis underscores the importance of blending explicit patterns in thoughts, which corroborates with the least-to-most prompting~\citep{zhou2022least}.